 Apprehension in oral communication also can lead to difficulties in psychological well-being (McCrosky, 1977).
 There is an increasing rate of anxiety with regard to communication skills in children.
 A child suffering from Communication Apprehension will even avoid situations where oral communication is needed, just to avoid the pain and anxiety associated with that communication.

-A great deal of research has been done in the development of emotional intelligence and its relationship to effective communication skills (Irving, 2002).
+A great deal of research has been done in the development of emotional intelligence and its relationship to effective communication skills (Irvin & Richardson, 2002).
 Higher test scores exist in individuals with higher reported rates of emotional intelligence, this adds value to the need for improving skills as early as possible.
 Development of social and communication skills is important for kids, especially those entering Middle School.

 While these present as difficulties, they are not in most cases complete barriers to effective communication.
 Altering skills to fit the obstacle in effective communication is paramount to a child’s success.